GreenByteWizard/GreenByteWizard/README.md

-- 👋 Hi, I’m @abriscoe21
+- 👋 Hi, I’m @GreenByteWizard
-- 👀 I’m interested in making my work life more efficient with programming
+- 👀 I’m intrigued by the rabbit hole that is computer language
-- 🌱 I’m currently learning pyhton
+- 🌱 I’m currently learning shell scripting and Terraform
 - 📫 How to reach me on my page

 <!---